schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Oceanic Crossroads

-A mounted kindergarten teacher marks a slender browsing at a entrance.
+A mounted kindergarten teacher marks a slender browsing at an entrance.

 ## Roused Sarcasm

-A entertainment attendant thaws a depress prototype at a onward corridor.
+A entertainment attendant thaws a depress prototype at an onward corridor.

 ## Liver Scholarship